 To grant or deny access to directories in SVN, the PMC chair needs to update the appropriate [group] entry.
 The PMC chair has access to make changes to the project groups held in LDAP.

 In this case, please contact your PMC first.
-All PMC chairs can add SVN access for already existing accounts.
-See above.
+All PMC chairs can give an existing Apache ID access to their project's repositories.
+See how-to above.
 For podlings, the PMC is the Incubator.

-Only if a PMC chair is not responsive or unavailable, you may send email to infrastructure at apache.org.
-This should only be for people who already have a minotaur.apache.org account and need extended commit access.
+ONLY if a PMC chair is not responsive or unavailable, then contact the Apache Infra team for assistance.
+This should only be for people who already have an Apache account and need extended commit access.

 Once the request has been received, a person with appropriate access will extend the karma and reply accordingly.